waadmawlood/laravel-dynamic-observer/README.md

 Call observer of the model from the direct model by trait `HasObserver` without requiring any provider, support multi observers.

+## 📋 Requirements

+- PHP 7.3 or higher
+- Laravel 6.0 or higher

 ## 💼 Installation
 Require this package with composer using the following command: